ETHIOPIAN Suke Quto Washed Filter Roast

 Shade trees: Millettia Ferruginea, Cordia Africana, Albizia Gummifera, Anigeria, Croton Macrostachyus, Eucberigia

-From the outset, this is like a citrus curd with an emerging stonefruit sweetness.
-There is a touch of dryness on the finish akin to a high-quality, orthodox black tea, think Nilgiri Pearl.
+Soft, sweet peach-like fruit sugars open with a finish akin to a high-quality, orthodox black tea, think Nilgiri Pearl.
 Unusually for this level (light/ medium filter) of roast, there is a mouth-coating body.
+In the same way that quiet understated things can stand out, Suke Quto washed is conspicuous through its subtle persistence.
+The levels of sweetness are so high, yet somehow sugar-free.
 On cooling the fruit sugars are persistent and with all of the right things in place (freshness, good water fresh burrs, etc) Apricot, peach, and lime should be within your reach in extraction.
 This is such a delicious filter coffee.
-Because of the body, I felt compelled to try this in espresso, and …it didn’t disappoint.
+This might make it into espresso in a few weeks.

-Recipe: I would start at 60g per liter
+Recipe: I would start at 60g per litre for batch, V60 and Aeropress.

 It is no secret that we buy much of our Ethiopian coffee from Trabocca as they have been reinvesting and paying premiums on the ground in Ethiopia for years.
-Trabocca started working with Suke Quto in 2009 and has been a major part of increasing the quality of coffee produced there as well as investing in infrastructure and even a school.
+Trabocca started working with Suke Quto in 2009 and has been a major part of increasing the quality of coffee produced there and investing in infrastructure and even a school.

 Rather than I try to tell you about this coffee, you can see the whole value in the chain from fair food, here.
-In the future, we hope to see more of this as it is clean and independent.
+In the future, we hope to see more of this as it is clean and independent trade.
+If you see Suke Quto available, it’s a great project to support and coffee to buy.